AusClimateService/npcp/reports/phase1/phase1_report.md

 establishing a statistical relationship or transfer function between model outputs and observations over a calibration (i.e. historical/training) time period.
-The established transfer function is then applied to the target model data (e.g. future model projections) in order to produce a "bias corrected" model time series.
+The established transfer function is then applied to the target model data (e.g. future model projections) in order to produce a "bias corrected" model timeseries.
 There are a wide variety of transfer functions / bias correction methodologies out there, ranging from relatively simple methods that take a single variable as input to more sophisticated multivariate approaches.

-Through a series of NPCP meetings and workshops on the topic of bias correction, five methods were identified as being available for use by the ACS at that time:
+Through a series of NPCP meetings and workshops on the topic of bias correction, five methods were identified as being available for use by the ACS at the time:
 - Equi-distant/ratio Cumulative Density Function (CDF) matching (ECDFm; univariate)
 - Quantile Matching for Extremes (QME; univariate)
 - Quantile Delta Change (QDC; univariate)